aueb-wim/ehr-datafactory-template/README.md

 1. Copy the i2b2 harmonized db and anonymize it, and then export the flat csv with a given strategy.

 2. Anonymize a previously exported flattened csv.

+Also, there are currently 2 anonymization hash methods: **md5** and **sha224**.
+We can declare which of those 2 methods is going to be used in the DataFactory anonymization step by updating the `hash_method` field in `config.json` file.

 For the case `1` , in DataFactory folder run: